Alternative Notations in the Parts

 Comedy: Flutes in the “Collapse” Section, mm.
 43–51

-Here, the simple offset triplets contain a difficult internal figure: groups of Messiaen-like grace notes in flourishes that fall in between the triplet notes.
+The simple offset triplets here contain a difficult internal figure: groups of filigree grace notes in flourishes that fall in between the triplet notes.
 At first blush, it would appear that the grace notes have no rhythmic precision intended.
 However, Ives’s MS notation for this passage begins with this for the first flourish:

 This implies that the grace notes that follow are but a shorthand for a metered figuration.
 Further proof of this is found in the MS sources to mm.
 48–50, in which Ives consistently writes the grace note figure across the barlines; this was done even in the player’s parts to the 1927 premiere of the Comedy, in which Ives thickened the barline at m.
 50 in each part to emphasize the bisection of the grace note sequence between the measures.

-Therefore, in the two Flute parts a metered realization is presented along with the gracenote “shorthand” version.
+In the two Flute parts, therefore, a metered realization is presented along with the gracenote “shorthand” version.
 The conductor may choose to instruct the players to follow the metered realization exactly or to allow a more freely-styled performance: